icinganalysis/icinganalysis.github.io/content/water_drop_evaporation_thread.md

 Let's build a 1D particle motion simulation: Impingement on the stagnation point of a cylinder
 >A 1D water drop motion simulation is built.

+The AEDC 1-Dimensional Multi-Phase code (AEDC1DMP) and the iasd1dmp
 Schulz, R. J.: Second Report for Research and Modeling of Water Particles in Adverse Weather Simulation Facilities.
 TASK REPORT 97-03, AEDC, July, 1998, https://apps.dtic.mil/sti/pdfs/ADA364922.pdf
+>Water drop evaporation rates in an icing tunnel are calculated.

 NACA-TN-3396 revisited